RedDaedalus/RedDaedalus/README.md

 ### Hi there 👋

-Developer @ [DiamondFire](https://www.mcdiamondfire.com).
-I work on bots occasionally, and mainly work in Java (JS or C++ if I'm forced).
+I'm a software engineer and technical manager.
+I code in my free time primarily in Rust, and use Java and PHP for work.
+I am also familiar with Python, TypeScript, Swift, and Kotlin.

 [![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=RedDaedalus&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 You can find me on Discord @ `build.gradle.kts`.
-I generally won't accept friend requests but you can send me a message request if you need something from me!